There is a growing interest in the environmental, ethical, and health impacts of our diets.

 - Pescetarian: eat fish but do not eat meat or poultry

 - Vegetarian: do not eat any meat, poultry, game, fish, or shellfish

 - Plant-based / Vegan: do not eat dairy products, eggs, or any other animal product

-When we look at these survey results by age we see that younger people are more likely to identify as non- or only occasional meat-eaters.
+When we look at these survey results by age we see that younger people are more likely to be non meat-eaters.
 The breakdown of UK responses by age is shown in the chart.